WalletConnect/walletconnect-docs/docs/api/sign/dapp-usage.md

 **2. Add listeners for desired `SignClient` events.**

 :::info
-To listen to pairing-related events, please follow the guidance for Pairing API event listeners [LINK]
+To listen to pairing-related events, please follow the guidance for [Pairing API event listeners](../core//pairing.mdx).
-//TODO: Add Pairing to core links.
 :::

 ```javascript